 LGBTQ Heroes: Rodney Croome

-He studied European History at the University of Tasmania, graduating in 1988.
+Croome grew up on a dairy farm in Tasmania’s North West and studied European History at the University of Tasmania, graduating with a Bachelor of Arts in 1988.

-That campaign saw Tasmanian activists take their case to the United Nations, the Federal Government of Australia, and the High Court of Australia.
+He also fronted the successful campaign to decriminalise homosexuality in Tasmania, which until 1 May 1997 was a criminal offence punishable by up to 25 years in jail.
+That campaign saw Tasmanian activists take their case to the United Nations, the Federal Government and the High Court.

-In 1997, in the case of Croome v Tasmania, Croome applied to the High Court of Australia for a ruling as to whether the Tasmanian laws were inconsistent with the Federal Human Rights (Sexual Conduct) Act (1994).
+In 1997 in the case of Croome v Tasmania, Croome applied to the High Court of Australia for a ruling as to whether the Tasmanian laws were inconsistent with the Federal Human Rights (Sexual Conduct) Act (1994).
 The Tasmanian Government repealed the relevant Criminal Code provisions after failing in its attempts to have the matter struck out.